Why reading with preschoolers is important

 - books relating to particular interests – for example, books about dinosaurs, fairies, football or animals.
 Some preschoolers are very interested in non-fiction books, including books about the stars, the ocean, inventions, food and travels around the world.

-Here are some books for you and your preschooler to explore:
+Here are some books for you and your preschooler to explore.
+Many of these books have the rhymes, rhythms and repetition that preschoolers love.

 - An Australian 1, 2, 3 of animals by Bronwyn Bancroft